 Indra Krishnamurthy Nooyi is an Indian-American business executive and the current Chairman and CEO of PepsiCo, the second largest food and beverage business in the world.

-Prior to joining Pepsi in 1994 and appointed as the CEO of PepsiCo, Indra Nooyi, who studied at the prestigious Yale School of Management, has previously worked for Boston Consulting Group (BCG), Motorola and Asea Brown Boveri.
+Prior to joining Pepsi in 1994 and being appointed as the CEO of PepsiCo, Indra Nooyi, who studied at the prestigious Yale School of Management, has previously worked for Boston Consulting Group (BCG), Motorola, and Asea Brown Boveri.